-Keep in mind that wheelchairs wider than 241⁄2 inches may make navigating through some attractions difficult.
+Keep in mind that wheelchairs wider than 24% inches may make navigating through some attractions difficult.
 And crowds can make getting around tough for any guest.

 The Magic Mickster offers a Guidebook for Guests with Disabilities that details many services.
-Disney no longer mails them prior to visits, but you can pick one up at Guest Relations near the entrances of the four parks; they're also available at some resorts.
+Disney no longer mails this prior to visits, but you can pick one up at Guest Relations near the entrances of the four parks; they're also available at some resorts.
 You can also call 2 407-824-4321 or 407-824-2222 for answers to questions about special needs.
 For accessibility issues relating to the WDW resorts, call 2 407-939-7807.
-A special link at the bottom of Disney's Web site at www.disney world.com leads to a host of information for those with disabilities.
+A special link at the bottom of Disney's Web site at www.disneyworld.com leads to a host of information for those with disabilities.
 Examples of Disney services include the following:

 - Almost all Disney resort hotels have rooms for people with disabilities. - ✓ You can find Braille directories inside the Magic Kingdom in front of City Hall, and at Guest Relations in the other parks (a \$25 refundable deposit is required).
-You can pick up complimentary guidedtour audiocassette tapes and recorders (a \$25 refundable deposit is required) at Guest Relations to assist visually impaired guests. - ✓ Assisted-listening devices are available to amplify the audio at selected attractions at WDW parks.
-At some attractions, guests also can get handheld wireless receivers that display captions about those attractions.
-(Both services are free but require a \$25 refundable deposit.)
-Inquire at Guest Relations inside each park.
+Visually impaired guests can also pick up complimentary guided-tour audiocassette tapes and recorders (a \$25 refundable deposit is required) at Guest Relations.